Viicos/jsonlogic/docs/source/usage/typechecking.rst

 every function defined in ``"literal_casts"`` will be called, until one of them doesn't raise any exception (generally a :exc:`ValueError`).

-The default value for :attr:`~jsonlogic.typechecking.TypecheckSettings.literal_casts` is the one given in the example.
+The default value for :attr:`~jsonlogic.typechecking.TypecheckSettings.literal_casts` is an empty :class:`dict`, meaning no literal cast will be attempted.

 .. warning::

-    Using this feature might lead to unwanted behavior, especially if the intent was to have the ISO formatted date as a string.
-If this causes too much issues, the default value might be set to not cast any literal.
+    Using this feature might lead to unwanted behavior, especially if the intent was to have the ISO formatted date treated as a string.
+For this reason, no default value is provided for this setting.

 Inference for JSON Schema data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^